windsuzu/console.jay/content/english-grammar/Modals Common Mistakes.md

 > We use **go on a** before nouns related to holidays, trips or similar, such as **holiday, trip, journey, excursion, tour, cruise, etc**.

 > [!question]- After trying to rob a bank, he went \____ (prison) for 5 years.
-> ✅ went to prison ❌ went prison
+> ✅ to prison ❌ prison
 > We say **go to prison** (WITHOUT **the**) when someone is taken there as a prisoner.

 > [!question]- We \____ (get) London at 5 in the evening.